Bay Trail (Australia)

 The Bay Trail is a shared use path for cyclists and pedestrians which follows the coastline of Port Phillip Bay through the south-eastern suburbs of Melbourne, Victoria, Australia.

 The trail begins at Austin Road, Seaford near the Edithvale-Seaford Wetlands viewing platform and travels north.
 The trail ends just north of the West Gate Bridge in Port Melbourne.
 On weekends, a punt ferries pedestrians and bicycles across the Yarra River to Spotswood in the city's west.

-North of Brighton the path is mostly split in two; providing separate facilities for pedestrians and cyclists.
-These areas are also popular with inline skaters.
+North of Brighton, the path is split into separate facilities for pedestrians and cyclists, which are also popular with inline skaters.

-The path is not signed between Seaford and Mentone Life Saving Club, but from there to the city the route is signed well and is easy to navigate.
+While the path is not well signed in the Seaford to Mentone Life Saving Club section, signage becomes more prominent from there to the city, making it easy to navigate the route.